casparwb/Syzygy.jl/README.md

 struct MyCallback <: Syzygy.AbstractSyzygyCallback end
 ```

-You can then add a method to the `Syzygy.get_callback` function, which has the signature `get_callback(cb, system, retcodes, args)`, where `cb` is an object with a type of your callback struct, `system` is the system that is simulated, retcodes is a dictionary in which you can add return codes/flags, and args can be any dictionary with additional arguments.
-Inside this function, you set up your `affect` and `condition` functions, which determine when the callback is triggered, and what should happen when it does.
+You can then add a method to the `Syzygy.get_callback` function, which has the signature `get_callback(cb, system, retcodes, args)`, where `cb` is an object with a type of your callback struct, `system` is the system that is simulated, retcodes is a dictionary in which you can add return codes/flags, and args is a dictionary with additional arguments.
+Inside this function, you set up your `affect!` and `condition` functions, which determine when the callback is triggered, and what should happen when it does.
 It should then return a callback type from the SciMLBase package.

 For example, if you want to add a callback that terminates the integration if it runs for a certain amount of time, you would do: